-JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 11.
+JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 12.
 Georgia On Registration of Foreign Agents and On Amendments to the Criminal Code of Georgia # 07- 3/296/10 2023 Rejected Any person or legal entity Acts at the control, order, or request a foreigner or acting under control, order, or request of person directly or indirectly, in whole or major part, financed by a foreigner.
 Any foreigner Covered activities include political activities, publicity agents, and information service employee.
-Registration and labeling as "foreign agent" A criminal charge of a fine [undefined] to up to 5 years of imprisonment ICNL analysis of proposal 12.
-Georgia Law of Georgia on Transparency of For- eign Influence #07-3/293; 14.02.2023 2023 Rejected Noncommer- cial entities and media Funding over 20% of organization's revenue Any foreigner Any activity Registration, labeling as "agents of foreign influence," and reporting Administrative penalty from 10,000 GEL to 25,000 GEL ICNL analysis of proposal 13.
-Georgia Law of Georgia on Transparency of Foreign Influence 2024 Pending Noncommer- cial entities and media Funding over 20% of organization's revenue Any foreigner Any activity Registration as "agents of foreign influence" and reporting Administrative penalty from 10,000 GEL to 25,000 GEL ICNL analysis of proposal 14.
-Georgia (Abkhazia) Draft Law on Foreign Agents 2024 Pending Nonprofits and individuals Funding Any foreigner Political activities Registration as "implementer organization of foreign power's interest" and reporting Undefined administrative and/or criminal penalty
+Registration and labeling as "foreign agent" A criminal charge of a fine [undefined] to up to 5 years of imprisonment ICNL analysis of proposal 13.
+Georgia Law of Georgia on Transparency of For- eign Influence #07-3/293; 14.02.2023 2023 Rejected Noncommer- cial entities and media Funding over 20% of organization's revenue Any foreigner Any activity Registration, labeling as "agents of foreign influence", and reporting Administrative penalty from 10,000 GEL to 25,000 GEL ICNL analysis of proposal 14.
+Georgia Law of Georgia on Transparency of Foreign Influence 2024 Enacted Noncommer- cial entities and media Funding over 20% of organization's revenue Any foreigner Any activity Registration in registry of implementing organization of foreign power's interest, and reporting Administrative penalty from 10,000 GEL to 25,000 GEL ICNL/ECNL analysis of law; ICNL/ ECNL analysis of regulations of law; ICNL/ECNL analysis of amendments to regulation 15.
+Georgia (Abkhazia) Draft Law on Foreign Agents 2024 Pending Nonprofits and individuals Funding Any foreigner Political activities Registration and labeling requirements Undefined administrative and/or criminal penalty

-JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 15.
+JURISDICTION LAW YEAR STATUS WHO REGULATED WHAT RELATIONSHIP WHICH FOREIGNERS WHAT ACTIVITY WHAT TYPE OF REGULATION PENALTIES RELEVANT LINKS 16.
 Hungary Law on the Transparency of Organizations Supported from Abroad 2017 Repealed Nonprofits Funding over designated monetary amount Any foreigner Any activity Registration, reporting, and labeling requirements Penalty of 10,000 to 900,000 HUF (approx. 25-2270 EUR).
-After repeated notice organization can be terminated ECNL analysis of law 16.
-Israel Transparency Requirements for Parties Supported by Foreign State Entities Law 2016 Enacted Nonprofits Funding over 50% of organization's budget Foreign govern- ments Any activity Registration and labeling requirement as "organization supported from abroad" Fine of up to NIS 29,000 (6,800 Euro approx.) 17.
-Kazakhstan On the Introduction of Amendments and Additions on Issues of Payments and Payment Systems 2016 Enacted Any person or legal entity Funding over designated monetary amount Any foreigner Collecting, analyzing, and disseminating information (unless commercial purpose); rendering legal assistance; or conducting public opinion polls Reporting and labeling requirement Administrative penalty from a warning to 1,000 monthly calculative indices (appr.
-8,000 USD as of March 15, 2024) ICNL analysis of law 18.
+After repeated notice organization can be terminated ECNL analysis of law 17.
+Israel Transparency Requirements for Parties Supported by Foreign State Entities Law 2016 Enacted Nonprofits Funding over 50% of organization's budget Foreign govern- ments Any activity Registration and labeling requirement as "organization supported from abroad" Fine of up to NIS 29,000 (6,800 Euro approx.) 18.
+Kazakhstan On the Introduction of Amendments and Additions on Issues of Payments and Payment Systems 2016 Enacted Any person or legal entity Funding over designated monetary amount Any foreigner Collecting, analyzing, and disseminating information (unless commercial purpose); rendering legal assistance; or conducting public opinion polls Reporting and labeling requirement Administrative penalty from a warning to 1,000 monthly calculative indi- ces ( appr.
+8,000 USD as of March 15, 2024) ICNL analysis of law 19.
 Kyrgyz Republic On Making Additions and Amendments to Certain Legislative Acts of the Kyrgyz Republic 2014 Rejected Nonprofits Funding Any foreigner Political activity Register as "foreign agents" and annual audit Fine up to 200 times monthly wage and up to 3 years of impris- onment